-In our recent survey of 250 IT decision makers across the UK, we included a question on what the barriers to adopting cloud-based DR solutions are – perhaps not surprising to most readers, security and compliance topped the list.
+In our recent survey of 250 IT decision-makers across the UK, we included a question on what the barriers to adopting cloud-based DR solutions are.
+Perhaps not surprising to most readers, security and compliance topped the list.

-In reviewing the survey results with customers, partners and analysts, there has been general agreement that this is a market education issue.
+In reviewing the survey results with customers, partners, and analysts, there has been general agreement that this is a market education issue.
 IT teams need to be made aware that on-premise levels of security are available when failing over to the cloud.
-They also need to know how to evaluate and do the ‘due-diligence’ required to ensure they are failing over to a secure cloud location.
-Indeed, advanced security features that are baked into cloud platforms including encryption, vulnerability scanning and anti-virus/anti-malware are in most cases beyond the levels of security that most IT teams could invest in and manage on their on-premise infrastructure.
+They also need to know how to evaluate and do the “due-diligence” required to ensure they are failing over to a secure cloud location.
+Indeed, advanced security features that are baked into cloud platforms, including encryption, vulnerability scanning, and anti-virus/anti-malware, are in most cases beyond the levels of security that most IT teams could invest in and manage on their on-premise infrastructure.

-Survey respondents were also asked what they’re currently using for DR – here’s how the usage of cloud-based DR compared to on-premise DR looked in the results:
+Survey respondents were also asked what they’re currently using for DR. Here’s how the usage of cloud-based DR compared to on-premise DR looked in the results:

-It is interesting to note that the adoption of cloud-based DR does not differ across company size – the survey results show that both larger and smaller businesses are adopting DRaaS at similar rates.
+It is interesting to note that the adoption of cloud-based DR does not differ across company size; the survey results show that both larger and smaller businesses are adopting DRaaS at similar rates.

-If we did this survey again in 12 months time, it would be interesting to see how much the pendulum would have shifted towards cloud-based disaster recovery.
+If we did this survey again in 12 months’ time, it would be interesting to see how much the pendulum would have shifted towards cloud-based disaster recovery.

 Gartner estimates the DRaaS market will nearly triple in the next three years to a revenue point of $3.4 billion by 2019, according to its recent Magic Quadrant for Disaster-Recovery-as-a-Service.
-And, iland itself has more than doubled our number of new DRaaS and Backup-as-a-Service (BaaS) customer in the first half of 2016.
-These factors indicate there’s scope for usage stats between on-premise and cloud-based DR to be more 50/50 in 12 months time across the UK.
+And, 11:11 Systems itself has more than doubled our number of new DRaaS and Backup-as-a-Service (BaaS) customers in the first half of 2016.
+These factors indicate there’s scope for usage stats between on-premise and cloud-based DR to be more than 50/50 in 12 months’ time across the UK.

-So, DRaaS adoption rates are clearly on the rise – and will be helped along even more by a transparent approach between customers and cloud providers on managing cloud security.
+So, DRaaS adoption rates are clearly on the rise and will be helped along even more by a transparent approach between customers and cloud providers on managing cloud security.